thecoshman/thecoshman.github.com/_posts/rest/2013-07-24-introduction.markdown

 categories: rest
 published: false
 title: RESTless thoughts
+is_post: true
 ---

-# RESTfull design - RESTless thoughts
+## RESTfull design - RESTless thoughts

 Let me start this series by stating very clearly, I am in no way an experienced or authoritative source when it comes to the subject of REST.
 I am not a veteran designer of websites or web services.